sagemath/trac_to_gh/Issue 7471.md

 # Issue 7471: update the patches in the mpir spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7471

 Original creator: was